evan3301/AI-MedicalTranscriptions/README.md

 2,"Chest pain on exertion, ECG shows ST changes...", "Cardiology"
 ```

-You can replace the toy examples in `data/` with your own split (stratify by specialty).

 ## Components
 - `src/classify/` — PyTorch (Transformers) document classifier
 - `src/tokencls/` — optional PyTorch token classification (NER) head